 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Gallbladder Cancer.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About the gallbladder

 The gallbladder is a pear-shaped organ located just under the liver.
 It is part of the body's biliary tract, along with the liver and bile ducts.
 The gallbladder stores bile, a fluid made by the liver that helps to digest fats.
 Bile travels through the liver to the gallbladder through the intrahepatic bile ducts for storage.
 It is released from the gallbladder through a tube called the common bile duct as food is broken down in the stomach and small intestine.

 The gallbladder’s wall is made up of 3 main layers of tissue:

 Mucosa: The innermost layer of tissue that covers the wall of the gallbladder.

 Muscularis: The middle layer of smooth muscle.